fahimalnoor/offices/README.md

 Head:
     -Can retrieve daily data from branch and dpgm offices -Can request for data correction
+    -Can check the inbox of branch messages with details
 Circle:
     -Can retrieve daily data from dpgm offices
 Branch: